Aetopia/Lunar-Client-Lite-Launcher/README.md

 # Lunar-Client-Lite-Launcher
 ## What is Lunar Client Lite?
-Lunar Client Lite is a simple lightweight launcher which features the following:
+Lunar Client Lite is a simple lightweight and unlocked launcher which features the following:
 1. Quick Version Switching
 2. Custom JVM Arguments Support
 3. Multi Launch Directory Support